 of the population lives in poverty

-Armenia is a food-deficit country and is highly vulnerable to external shocks.
-Border closures with neighboring Turkey and Azerbaijan since Armenia’s independence in 1991 have constrained economic development of the landlocked state.
-According to the latest National Statistical Service data, 30 percent of the population lived in poverty in 2015.
-Armenia ranks 60 out of 149 countries on the Gender Inequality Index.
+Armenia is a landlocked country that is highly vulnerable to external shocks.
+Border closures with neighboring Turkey and Azerbaijan since Armenia’s independence in 1991 have constrained economic development.
+According to the latest National Statistical Service data, the poverty rate reached 27% in 2020, while WFP’s nationwide assessments conducted in April 2021 point to 21.4% of households being food insecure.